Get FREE access to pro marketing tools

 You can’t include a clickable link in your captions, but you can still include your full website URL for people to easily copy and paste.

-Even if they don’t copy and paste, having your website in as many places as possible is going to improve people’s ability to recall your website, which in turn could improve the number of people who visit your store later down the road.
+Even if they don’t copy and paste, having your website in as many places as possible is going to improve people’s ability to recall your website.
+Which in turn could improve the number of people who visit your store later down the road.

 Or, if you don’t want to include the link right in the caption, direct attention to the link in your bio.

-Again, if you do want to include the link in your captions, you can create a separate Bitly link to track traffic coming from your caption link separate from traffic coming from your bio link and DM link.
+Again, if you do want to include the link in your captions, you can create a separate Bitly link to track the traffic coming from your caption link separate from the traffic coming from your bio link and DM link.

 500 million people are viewing Instagram Stories every day.